dcsouthwick/iobmk/README.md

 ### Python virtual environments (minimum footprint)

 There are cases on which the user would like to keep current Python3 library versions and have a minimum footprint of newly installed packages.
 For such purporses, it is possible to install the `hep-benchmark-suite` using [Python Virtual Environments](https://docs.python.org/3/tutorial/venv.html).
-This is the desired approach when the user desires a minimum footprint on the system.
+This is the desired approach when the user requires a minimum footprint on the system.

 ```sh
 export MYENV="bmk_env"        # Define the name of the environment.